PEANUT: Perturbations by Eigenvector Alignment for Attacking Graph Neural Networks Under Topology-Driven Message Passing: Related works

 \section{Related works}

-\paragraph{Structural Attacks on GNNs} Adversarial attacks on graph neural networks (GNNs) frequently target the graph structure by modifying the adjacency matrix through edge additions or deletions.
-Early white-box methods assume full access to model parameters and gradients, e.g. Nettack~\citep{zugner2018adversarial} performs targeted perturbations of edges and features to induce misclassifications under structural constraints.
+\paragraph{Structural Attacks on MPNNs} Adversarial attacks on MPNNs frequently target the graph structure by modifying the adjacency matrix through edge additions or deletions.
+Early white-box methods assume full access to model parameters and gradients; e.g., Nettack \citep{zugner2018adversarial} performs targeted perturbations of edges and features to induce misclassifications under structural constraints.
 Meta-learning-based poisoning attacks optimize the adjacency in a bi-level formulation to maximally degrade downstream performance~\citep{zugner2019metattack}.
 Gradient-based topology attacks, such as Fast Gradient Attack (FGA)~\citep{chen2018fast}, relax discrete edges into continuous variables and greedily select perturbations via gradients.
-These approaches demonstrate that small structural changes can significantly impact GNN predictions, but rely on strong white-box assumptions, and work on the graph modification that are unrealistic in many deployment settings.
-On the other hand, black-box, or \emph{restricted} black-box approaches such as GF-Attack~\citep{chang2020gfattack}, work under more feasible attack assumptions where attackers do not observe model parameters, gradients, or training data, but may assume access to restricted internal representations or confidence scores.
-Alternative black-box settings with no model queries have also been explored by optimizing surrogate spectral objectives that aim to maximally alter the implicit graph filters induced by GNNs~\citep{xuxuan2020queryfree}.
-A few more classical white-box and recent black-box methods are summarized in \citep{sun2022adversarialsurvey,jin2021adversarialsurvey,chen2020survey}.
+These approaches demonstrate that small structural changes can significantly impact predictions made by these models but rely on strong white-box assumptions and work on the graph modification that are unrealistic in many deployment settings.
+On the other hand, black-box, or \emph{restricted} black-box approaches such as GF-Attack~\citep{chang2020gfattack}, work under more feasible attack assumptions where attackers do not observe model parameters, gradients, or training data but may assume access to restricted internal representations or confidence scores.
+Alternative black-box settings with no model queries have also been explored by optimizing surrogate spectral objectives that aim to maximally alter the implicit graph filters induced by MPNNs~\citep{xuxuan2020queryfree}.
+A few more classical white-box and recent black-box methods are summarized in~\citep{sun2022adversarialsurvey,jin2021adversarialsurvey,chen2020survey}.